top of page

 Some common reasons you may benefit from a wellness coach:

-• Cope with chronic illness
+• Cope with a chronic illness.

-• Enhance your emotional wellness
+• Enhance your emotional wellness.

-• Build social connections
+• Build meaningful social connections.

-• Communicate assertively
+• Communicate assertively and set boundaries.

-• Enhance sexual well-being*
+• Enhance sexual well-being.*

 * I specialize in inclusive and comprehensive sex education and sexual well-being, helping clients boost their sexual wellness to experience pleasure and connection.
 I do not treat sexual trauma.